modmore/docs/en/01_Commerce/v1/10_Delivery_Types.md

+Delivery types are used to group together products into [Order Shipments](Orders/Shipments), each of which gets its own shipping method and tracking reference.

-Delivery types were first added in v0.8 and are expected to be extended during the Commerce beta.
+Delivery types were first added in v0.8 and exended in 0.11.

 [TOC]

 ## What are Delivery Types?

 Delivery Types are used in both [Shipping Methods](Shipping_Methods) and [Products](Products) to determine what shipping methods are available for an order containing certain products.

 During the checkout, Commerce automatically creates one or more [Order Shipments](Orders/Shipments) to group the purchased products by the delivery type the products are configured to use.